govex/Fort_Lauderdale/README.md

 ### Contact
-If you would like more information, please contact govex@jhu.edu.
+If you would like more information about either of these projects, please contact govex@jhu.edu.